jpcurrier/simple-overlay/README.md

 A simple responsive overlay.
 Requires jQuery 1.7+.
 Currently, this plugin only works for images and captions are not yet supported.

-Tested support for: Chrome, Firefox, Safari.
+Support: Chrome, Firefox, Safari, IE8+.
+Older browsers that do not support CSS3 drop transition effects but retain basic functionality.

 ## Setup